Guidelines for Human-Focused Research

 - Preparing for and dealing with a suspected case of Covid-19 both on and off campus must be planned for.
 Consideration for both researchers and participants must be detailed in the Covid-19 Response Plan documentation.

-- Face-masks must be worn by participants and researchers, along with any other relevant PPE, as necessary (also see advice on Face-to-face interview).
+- Strongly recommended that face-masks continue be worn by participants and researchers, along with any other relevant PPE, as necessary, for healthcare settings and for general researcher/participant interactions.
+See Latest Updates for Research Continuity and also see advice on Face-to-face interviews

 - Extra vigiliance must be implemented regarding Covid-19 Infection Control Measures

-- Face-to-face interviews - see below for further details.
+- see below for further details on Face-to-face interviews

 Guidance on Response Plan Content for human-focused research: Coversheet/introduction